marouenbg/VFFVA/README.md

 This repository provides the code and result figures with the paper:

-Dynamic load balancing enables flux variability analysis for large-scale metabolic models.
+Dynamic load balancing enables large-scale flux variability analysis.

 Authors: Marouen Ben Guebila and Ines Thiele